droyo/dnscache-stats/README.md

 	dnscache-stats -t 'collectd.{{.Hostname}}.dnscache.{{.Metric}}'

-Within the template, the `.Service` will be the name of the service directory used by daemontools, if it is possible to infer.
+Within the template, `.Service` will be the name of the service directory used by daemontools, if it is possible to infer.
 For instance, if dnscache-stats is run from `/service/dnscache-primary/log`, then the command